B-52 (cocktail): Variations

 The B-52's widespread popularity has resulted in many variations, each earning a slightly different designation.
 Altogether, the drinks are referred to as the B-50 series of layered cocktails.

 The drink became a North London favourite in late 2009 when Arsenal striker Nicklas Bendtner changed his shirt number from 26 to 52, earning himself the nickname "B52" in the process.

 Preparations

-There are special machines that can prepare a B-52 (or other multi-layered cocktails) in only a few seconds.
-However, an experienced bartender usually relies on the traditional, hand-made preparation.
+An experienced bartender usually relies on the traditional, hand-made preparation.
 This method of the preparation is called "building", as opposed to blending or shaking, thus, B-52s are "built."

 B-52s are usually served in a shot glass or sherry glass, although a heatproof glass is required when a "flaming B-52" is served.
 First, a coffee liqueur, such as Tia Maria or Kahlúa, is poured into the glass.
 Next, Baileys Irish Cream is poured very slowly over the back of a cold bar spoon, taking care to avoid disturbing the lower layer as the second liquor is poured on top.
 Just as carefully, Grand Marnier is poured atop the Irish Cream using the bar spoon.

 The drink is sometimes made with a shaker and served in a cocktail glass, although this is less traditional.